Graded pseudo-traces for strongly interlocked modules for a vertex operator algebra and applications: The notion of graded pseudo-trace for strongly interlocked -modules in certain settings

 for $B$ the upper right corner block in Eqn. (\ref{Our-decomp}) realizing $\sigma|_{W_\lambda}$ with respect to a strongly interlocked basis.
-Then, in analogy to Eqn.\ (\ref{Miyamoto-graded-pseudo-trace}) in Miyamoto's setting, we define the {\it graded pseudo-trace of the strongly interlocked $V$-module $W$ associated to $v \in V$} to be the series in $q$ and $\log q = 2 \pi i \tau$ given by
+Then, in analogy to Eqn.\ (\ref{Miyamoto-graded-pseudo-trace}) in Miyamoto's setting, but using Eqn.\ (\ref{our-pstr}) instead of Eqn.\ (\ref{Miyamoto-pseudo-trace}), we define the {\it graded pseudo-trace of the strongly interlocked $V$-module $W$ associated to $v \in V$} to be the formal series in $q$ and $\log q$ (or equivalently in $\tau$ for $q = e^{2 \pi i \tau}$ and $\log q = 2 \pi i \tau$), given by

+Note that if $W$ is irreducible then the graded notion of graded pseudo-trace is vacuous and so we define the graded pseudo-trace to be zero.

+In this work, we study two settings in which strongly interlocked modules will have well-defined graded pseudo-traces, and which includes important examples, namely the two most important $C_1$-cofinite vertex operator algebras which are not $C_2$-cofinite---the Heisenberg vertex operator algebras and the universal Virasoro vertex operator algebras.
+In these settings and in the examples of these settings we study in this paper, we consider only modules induced from level zero, but analogously to \cite{Miyamoto2004}, under certain circumstances this can be extended to generalized Verma modules induced from an $A_n(V)$-module.

+The first particular setting of well-defined graded pseudo-traces we give here applies to all indecomposable modules for the Heisenberg vertex operator algebra as shown in Section \ref{Heisenberg-section} and all modules induced from the level zero Zhu algebra for the universal Virasoro vertex operator algebra with generic central charge, as shown in Section \ref{Virasoro-classification-subsection} which is Case (0) for Theorem \ref{interlocked-thm2}.
+This is the setting for which Theorem \ref{extra-conditions-theorem} below applies and was refered to as Setting 1 in the introduction.
+The second setting applies to examples developed in Sections \ref{first-induced-module-section} and \ref{Virasoro-classification-subsection} for certain modules for the universal Virasoro vertex operator algebra at central charge $c = 1$ or $c = 25$, which is Case (1)(ii) in Theorem \ref{interlocked-thm2}.
+This is the setting for which Theorem \ref{Virasoro-exceptional-theorem} applies and was refered to as Setting 2 in the introduction.